symbench/stringer/README.md

 The `mut()` function will randomly select a point mutation for each generated string and then, after ensuring it is valid for the given design string, apply the mutation.
 These strings are stored in `StringGrammar.design_strings['mutants']`.

-`grid.py` contains starter code for triagonal, hexagonal, square grids for interpreting design strings
+`grid.py` contains starter code for triagonal, hexagonal, square grids for interpreting design strings.

 ### TODO - in no particular order
 - [x] create a string grammar to produce strings satisfying constraints in the user-specified `config_dict`